jackkweyunga/microservice-example/README.md

 ## API ACCESS, AUTHENTICATION AND AUTHORIZATION

 The above mentioned architecture calls for the use of a separate authentication service.
-In ukumbi, [KEYCLOAK](https://www.keycloak.org/) is being used for that purpose.
+In this project, [KEYCLOAK](https://www.keycloak.org/) is being used for that purpose.

 Also [KRAKEND](https://www.krakend.io/) is being used as an API gateway.

-Together these two services complete the authentication and authorization architecture for ukumbi.
+Together these two services complete the authentication and authorization architecture for this project.

 [Read more about this](https://www.krakend.io/docs/authorization/keycloak/)